Supported accommodation services policy

 Group Home

-(within the meaning of Section 3(1) of the Disability Act 2006) and formerly known as Community Residential Unit (CRU) is a residential service that provides housing for four to six residents with support provided by rostered staff.
-In most cases, workers will not be eligible for a Group Home as their primary disability existed before the work-related injury or illness.
+Within the meaning of Section 3(1) of the Disability Act 2006 and formerly known as a community residential unit (CRU) is a residential service that provides housing for 4 to 6 residents with support provided by rostered staff.
+In most cases, workers will not be eligible for a group home as their primary disability existed before the work-related injury or illness.

 Daily Living Expenses (DLE)